jdob/okaara/doc/index.rst

 * Centering text
 * Arbitrary cursor placement in the terminal

+The okaara prompt also may be configured to tag output written to it.
+This ability may be used in unit tests to assert the correct messages are being displayed to the user.
+More information and examples of this can be found on the :doc:`prompt usage and examples page <prompt>`.

 The other major piece of functionality in the Okaara prompt is comprised of a series of formatted prompts to request input from the user.
 A user prompt can be configured to allow or deny empty responses, allow the user to indicate the